substack/convert-base/readme.md

 Internally, a u64 is used to hold intermediate calculations such as adding two digits or performing carries.
 You will probably run out of precision if you have an input or output base that is close to the maximum u64 value.

+# performance

+When the bases are "aligned" the base conversion can be very fast.
+But converting long vectors between unaligned bases can be very slow.

+Two bases are "aligned" when two integers `a` and `b` satisfy the equation `base1.pow(a) == base2.pow(b)`.
+This ratio of `a:b` describes how bases can cleanly overlap.
+For example 3 digits in base 256 corresponds exactly to 4 digits in base 64.
+Or 2 digits in base 243 corresponds exactly to 10 digits in base 3 (because `243.pow(2) == 3.pow(10)`).

+On this old 2014 laptop, converting 5_000 digits:

+* from base 243 to base 9: 0.00234 seconds
+* from base 243 to base 10: 1.26 seconds

+and converting 50_000 digits:

+* from base 243 to base 9: 0.127 seconds
+* from base 243 to base 10: 125.3 seconds

 # api